 “Like” Junior’s Chili in Winnipeg

-My mom worked at Junior’s on Henderson Highway from the day they opened their doors in the late ’70s for several years thereafter, and we lived just across Henderson on Martin Avenue.
-I used to sit in Junior’s after school, doing my homework as a waited for her to finish her shift.
+My mom worked at Junior’s on Henderson Highway from the day they opened their doors in the late ’70s and for several years thereafter, and we lived just across Henderson on Martin Avenue.
+I used to sit in Junior’s after school, doing my homework as I waited for her to finish her shift.
 I grew up eating this stuff.
 The two Greek cooks – Billy and Savas – were very fond of me, and would always insist on feeding me.
-If only I would have been savvy enough back then to ask them for the Juniors Chili recipe, I’m pretty sure they would have happily snuck a copy to me.
-As a 9 year old, you don’t think of these things!
-(Mind you John, the owner, would have thrown a fit – I’d witnessed his temper.
-And there was a big scandal going on behind the scenes at the time when a former partner in Junior’s took the recipe and started his own burger joint (I think it was George’s, but I could be mistaken so don’t quote me on that) serving up the secret Fat Boy recipe and the same thick cut fries).
-Many years later- this was a number of years ago – I stumbled upon this “copycat” Fat Boy Chili Recipe from Juniors in the Free Press.
-Hope this recipe helps to satisfy the cravings of former Winnipeggers who need a Fat Boy fix and are searching for the Juniors Fat Boy Chili recipe!
+I remember there was a big scandal going on behind the scenes when a former employee at Junior’s and good friend of the owner left, taking the chili recipe with him, and started his own burger joint (I think it was George’s, but I could be mistaken, this was decades ago) serving up the secret Fat Boy recipe and the same thick cut fries.
+I remember talk of a law suit, but I’m not sure where any of that ever went.
+Many years later- quite a number of years back now – I stumbled upon this “copycat” Fat Boy Chili Recipe from Juniors in the Winnipeg Free Press.
+Hope this recipe helps to satisfy the cravings of former (or present) Winnipeggers who need their Fat Boy fix and are searching for the Juniors Fat Boy Chili recipe!
 If you happen to be one of them, leave a comment below and let me know you stopped by!

 Courtesy of LynneRobson who wrote: